sxdjt/multi-status-indicator-card/README.md

 - Compact layout optimized for dashboards
 - Configurable number of columns
-- Tap-to-toggle entities
+- **Tap-to-toggle support for multiple entity types** (switches, lights, locks, covers, fans, automations, and more)
 - Custom icons for on/off states
 - State-based color indicators
+- **Configurable name position** (above or below icons)
 - Last changed time display (optional)
 - Global and per-item customization
+- **Improved performance** with template-based rendering
-- Works great for sprinklers, lights, zones, and more
+- Works great for sprinklers, lights, zones, locks, and more

 ---